gantonious/comp348-as3/README.md

 When ever a new client connection is established the client statemachine is activated for that client on a seperate thread.
 The state machine uses the read and write methods discussed above to communicate with the client.
 The state machine is discussed in greater detail in `pod_spec.pdf`.

+### Test Plan

+To test the server `telnet` was used to interact with it at described above.
+All the main flows of the state machine were tested and are outlined below.

+### Test Cases

+### 1) Testing correct flow of the server

+For this case the server was launched and `telnet` was used to connect to it.
+After the server listed the available poems the client requested a valid poem.

+**Expected Result**

+The server returns the name and content of the poem.

+**Actual Result**

+The server returned the name and content of the poem.

+### 2) Testing receiving bad poem selection from the user

+For this case the server was launched and `telnet` was used to connect to it.
+After the server listed the available poems the client made an invalid poem request.

+**Expected Result**

+The server returns an error message indicating that the client made a bad poem selection.

+**Actual Result**

+The server returned an error message indicating that the client made a bad poem selection.

 ## Part 2: RmiPrimeCalculator Server

 ### Usage